elaewin/Week8-Location-Reminders/class-3/README.md

 ##Lab Assignment
 * Modify your LocationController to monitor regions
 * Add the ability to sign up and login to your app
+	* Subclass the `PFLoginViewController` and `PFSignUpViewController` to make your own custom Login and SignUp Controllers.
+	* These subclasses should not display the `Parse` placeholder images.
 * Add a model class for your reminder by subclassing PFObject.
 * Add a visual map annotation wherever a reminder is added.
   * use MKCircle to present a map overlay.